Why Grease Trap Size Matters

 What About Oversizing?

-A trap that is too large for the actual flow volume has the opposite problem: wastewater moves through too slowly, FOG accumulates in layers that become difficult to remove with standard pump-out equipment, and decomposing grease produces hydrogen sulphide odours.
+A trap that’s too large for the actual flow volume has the opposite problem: wastewater moves through too slowly, FOG accumulates in layers that become difficult to remove with standard pump-out equipment, and decomposing grease produces hydrogen sulphide odours.
 Oversizing wastes capital on a larger unit and can actually increase cleaning costs for very large in-ground interceptors.
+A bio-dosing system can help manage FOG build-up in oversized traps by introducing bacteria that break down grease between pump-outs.

 Get a Free Size Survey from GTC